alphastrata/shadplay/README.md

 - Scripts to format your `wgsl` work, so it looks more rusty.
 - Scripts to pull _all_ the functions from the bevy codebase's shader code so you can easily lookup what's available for import.
 - Scripts to search the bevy source code (opening your browser) for specific keywords.
+- Continious image capture to create .gifs!
+(Currently only supporting a maximum framerate of 20FPS for capture.)
 - Automatic recompilation and update of shaders upon saving changes in your editor.
 - Quick iteration and experimentation with `wgsl` shader code.
 - Transparent background, with always-on-top (so you can have it on top of your editor, most OSes should be supported).